Tym17/devdocs/guides/v2.0/frontend-dev-guide/templates/template-email.md

 <h2 id="email-styles">Styles for email templates</h2>

 Some email clients (for example, Gmail) support only CSS styles that have been applied as "inline" styles on the `style` attribute of HTML tags.
 Because of this, the majority of email styles are applied as inline styles.
-Inline styling is provided by the <a href="https://github.com/jjriv/emogrifier" target="_blank">Emogrifier</a> library, which takes the HTML and CSS and adds all of the CSS styles to `style` attributes of the HTML tags.
+Inline styling is provided by the <a href="https://github.com/jjriv/emogrifier" target="_blank">Emogrifier</a> library, which takes the HTML and CSS and adds all of the CSS styles to `style` attributes of the {% glossarytooltip a2aff425-07dd-4bd6-9671-29b7edefa871 %}HTML{% endglossarytooltip %} tags.

 <h3 id="inline-styles">Inline styles</h3>

-The `app/code/Magento/Email/view/frontend/email/header.html` file contains an `inlinecss` directive:
+The `<Magento_Email_module_dir>/view/frontend/email/header.html` file contains an `inlinecss` directive:

     {% raw %}{{inlinecss file="css/email-inline.css"}}{% endraw %}

 The `inlinecss` directive tells Magento which files to apply as inline styles on the email template.

 For example, let's say an email is being sent from a store configured with the Magento Luma theme.
-The `inlinecss` directive first looks for a `email-inline.less` file in `app/design/frontend/Magento/luma/web/css/email-inline.less`.
-However because that file doesn't exist, it will fall back to the `app/design/frontend/Magento/blank/web/css/email-inline.less` file.
+The `inlinecss` directive first looks for a `email-inline.less` file in `<Magento_Luma_theme_dir>/web/css/email-inline.less`.
+However because that file doesn't exist, it will fall back to the `<Magento_Blank_theme_dir>/web/css/email-inline.less` file.
 The contents of that file will then be compiled and its contents are applied as inline styles to the email template.

 Refer to the <a href="https://github.com/jjriv/emogrifier#supported-css-selectors" target="_blank">Emogrifier README</a> to see what CSS selectors are supported.